dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Models/MovieDateRatingDA.cs?name=snippet1)]

-The validation attributes specify behavior that you want to enforce on the model properties they're applied to:
+The validation attributes specify behavior to enforce on the model properties they're applied to:

 * The `Required` and `MinimumLength` attributes indicate that a property must have a value; but nothing prevents a user from entering white space to satisfy this validation.
 * The `RegularExpression` attribute is used to limit what characters can be input.
 In the preceding code, "Genre":